PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Crowdsourcing is a tool used to bring in external expertise.
 Prominent examples of crowd sourcing are Kaggle challenges and hackathons.

-We propose crowdsourcing elicitation efforts as an effective strategy to boost cyber performance and close the evals gap#footnote[As defined by Apollo Research, the 'evals gap' is the growing mismatch between the need for strong safety evaluations of advanced AI models and the lack of high-quality tools to assess what these models can do.
+We propose crowdsourcing elicitation efforts as a strategy to boost cyber performance and close the evals gap#footnote[As defined by Apollo Research, the 'evals gap' is the growing mismatch between the need for strong safety evaluations of advanced AI models and the lack of high-quality tools to assess what these models can do.
 See #cite(<apollo-research-evals-gap>) for a more detailed discussion.] #cite(<apollo-research-evals-gap>).
 To explore this novel approach, we hosted a first-of-a-kind _AI vs. Humans _Capture The Flag (CTF) competition, inviting AI developers to compete against each other and human teams.
 We then additionally analyzed AI performance in _Cyber Apocalypse_ - a large CTF competition with thousands of participants.

 In this paper, we report on the performance AI exhibited in these events and compare it to human performance.